Trow-Registry/trow/docker/README.md

 docker build -f Dockerfile -t trow ..
 ```

-Note that the build context needs to be the root direcotry of the project (*not* the directory with
+Note that the build context needs to be the root directory of the project (*not* the directory with
 the Dockerfile).

 To run tests, use the `build.sh` script or `Dockerfile.test` image (tests will run as part of the build).